obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 ====================

 SiteXML stores site-characterization metadata for seismic stations and locations.
-ObsPy reads SiteXML files into :class:`~obspy.io.sitexml.core.SERASite` objects, writes those objects back to schema-validated XML, and can build the same objects from CSV or Excel input tables.
+ObsPy reads local SiteXML files and published SiteXML URLs into :class:`~obspy.io.sitexml.core.SERASite` objects, writes those objects back to schema-validated XML, and can build the same objects from CSV or Excel input tables.